-A Romantic Day Trip from Tokyo to Iwate, Japan
+A Day Trip from Tokyo to Iwate in Japan: Romantic Destinations

 View of Mt.
 Fuji and snow-covered mountains from the Shinkansen